tigerabrodi/data-intensive-apps/README.md

 - **Data Encoding Formats:** Formats like JSON, XML, Protocol Buffers, Thrift, and Avro handle schema changes differently and support compatibility in varying degrees.

 ### Formats for Encoding Data

+- **Language-Specific Formats:**

+  - Quick and easy encoding within a single programming language.
+  - Not suitable for long-term storage or inter-language communication due to language dependency and security risks.

+- **JSON, XML, and Binary Variants:**

+  - Language-independent, text-based formats.
+  - JSON and XML: Popular for web APIs; face issues with number precision and binary data handling.
+  - Binary variants of JSON/XML: More compact, but less human-readable.

+- **Thrift and Protocol Buffers:**

+  - Binary encoding formats requiring a schema.
+  - Efficient in size, use tag numbers for fields, and support cross-language compatibility.
+  - Suitable for high-performance, inter-service communication.

+- **Avro:**

+  - Binary format that relies on schemas for data structure.
+  - Schema evolution allows backward and forward compatibility.
+  - No tag numbers in schema, making it friendly for dynamically generated schemas.

+- **The Merits of Schemas:**
+  - Provide documentation, ensure data format consistency.
+  - Enable schema evolution for compatibility.
+  - Beneficial for statically typed languages due to compile-time type checking.

+### Modes of Dataflow

+- **Dataflow Through Databases:**

+  - Data is written and later read by different processes.
+  - Suitable for long-term storage with forward and backward compatibility considerations.

+- **Dataflow Through Services (REST and RPC):**

+  - REST: Uses HTTP with emphasis on statelessness and cacheability.
+  - RPC: Makes network requests appear as local function calls, with compatibility concerns.
+  - Common in microservices and inter-service communication.

+- **Message-Passing Dataflow:**
+  - Asynchronous communication via message brokers.
+  - Offers reliability and decoupling, suitable for distributed systems.
+  - Different from direct RPC and database storage due to intermediary (broker) involvement.